anamanumesc/obsidian-notes/6.Databases/postgres backup.md

 Individual object = a table view, a function, or index

-logical backup = a file
+logical backup = a file, compatible with other os . inefficient in big databases physical backup =

+# Logical backup (COPY command, pg_dump and pg_dumpall utilities)

+---
-phisical backup =
+# Physical backup

+# What is physical backup (copy of data + WAL files)

+U can only restore an entire cluster

+Cold and hot backup
+Replication protocol
+Standalone backups
+Continuous archiving of WAL files